3 Best Options To Hire an International Employee Seamlessly

 How much does hiring an international employee cost?

-Hire international employees and independent contractors with Deel
+Hire international employees in 100+ countries with Deel

-Global employment has never been more accessible, but high-risk legal requirements are still a hurdle.
-Whether you want to employ independent contractors or onboard new full-time employees, first understand each country's labor and tax laws.
+Global employment has never been more accessible.
+Whether you want to employ independent contractors or onboard new full-time employees, you must understand each country’s labor and tax laws to reduce your risk of misclassification.

 But compliance doesn’t have to stop you from diving into the global talent pool—especially with Deel, the simple solution for international hiring.